MMZBin/Blender_Add-on_Manager/README.md

 ## Features
 - Registers and unregisters all addon classes within a specified directory, including subdirectories.
 - Define a list named `ignore` in the `__init__.py` of each directory to specify module names that should be ignored.
+  - Similarly, by listing the modules (not the module names, but the modules themselves) in a list named `priority`, the modules will be registered in the order of the list.
+(Each module must not have a global attribute named `ADDON_MODULE_PRIORITY`.)
     - The module path is relative to the directory where the `__init__.py` file defining the list is located.
         - Example (in the `__init__.py` file of the `opera`tors`folder`): `ignore = ['your_operator']`
 - Use the [`disable`](#proc_loaderpy) decorator to ignore specific classes.